 If the price is important, ask the framer if they had any off-cuts that he could use.
 This is like music to the framer’s ears.
 They are desperate to shift old stock and will run out the back to find a suitable off-cut, with an animated step you probably had not witnessed before!

 The framer is constantly managing old stock and new stock.
 Storage space is a premium and the framer needs to sell old stock as quickly as new stock is ordered in.

-Many times the customer might choose a frame molding that is not in stock.
-For a small picture this actually results in a loss of money for the framer on that job.
-If the cost for the frame job on a small picture is 35 Pounds and a three metre length of molding costs the framer 30 Pounds you can see that there is a loss.
+Often customers choose a moulding that is not in stock.
+For a small picture, this actually results in a financial hit for the framer.
+If the cost for the frame job on a small picture is 35 Pounds and a three-metre length of moulding costs the framer 30 Pounds it’s not hard to see that there is a loss.